White pizza, or pizza bianca, is simply pizza without tomato sauce—and, in this instance, with an inspired and

 This subtly flavored white pizza is what author Jamie Geller refers to as “dressed down.”
 Her words.
 Forgive us, but those of us who delight in simpler pleasures consider plain white pizza plenty dressed up.
 Spiffy, in fact.
 Still, for those of you who prefer to be knocked giddy with flavor, you may wish to strew this pizza with sautéed garlic and fresh torn basil leaves (as the author suggests), hot chile flakes, or any of countless other strew-ons suggested by our recipe testers in the comments below the recipe.
 Suit yourself.
 This recipe has been updated.
 Originally published March 3, 2014.–Renee Schettler Rossi

 One last word of wisdom from the author.
 Geller posits, “Never thought of Champagne with pizza?
 Think again.”
-We think we’re in love.
-Actually, almost any sparkling wine—not just the pricey French stuff—will do.
+We couldn’t agree more.
+And almost any sparkling wine—not just the pricey French stuff—will do.

 Special Equipment: Baking stones (optional), but worth it